RezGenie/ResumeGenie/README.md

 ## 🌐 Production Deployment

 RezGenie is deployed and live at:

 - **Frontend**: [https://rezgenie.netlify.app](https://rezgenie.netlify.app)
 - **Backend API**: [https://rezgenie-api.onrender.com](https://rezgenie-api.onrender.com)

-### Deploy Your Own Instance

-Want to deploy your own instance of RezGenie?
-Follow our comprehensive [Deployment Guide](docs/deployment_guide.md) which covers:
-- Setting up PostgreSQL and Redis on Render
-- Configuring Cloudflare R2 for file storage
-- Deploying the backend to Render
-- Deploying the frontend to Netlify
-- Environment variables and CORS configuration

-**Time**: ~30-45 minutes | **Cost**: Free tier available

 ## 📚 Documentation